Trades and Technology

 Required to withdraw (academic warning)

 The Aircraft Structures Technician modules are organized so upgraders have easy access to training at various times during the year.
-Acceptance by Transport Canada for completion of a single module would be assessed on an individual basis.

 Students who begin a trades program, but withdraw before completing the program, may contact the department to request re-entry to the program provided their absence is less than two years.
 Re-entry is subject to space availability.